arduino/ArduinoCore-samd/bootloaders/zero/readme.txt

 Bootloader checks for the state of BOOT_LOAD_PIN (configurable by the user from main.h).
 If BOOT_LOAD_PIN is pulled low, bootloader execution is resumed.
 Else, the first location of application is fetched and checked.
 If it is empty (0xFFFFFFFF), then bootloader execution is resumed.
 Else it jumps to application and starts execution from there.

+Currently, BOOT_LOAD_PIN is PA15 of SAMD21G18A, pin 5 of Arduino Zero board.